HimanshuSinghasDS/project_r/README.md

 2. Applied Statistics:- Vital Statistics, SQC(Control Charts), Indexing and some Design of Experiment practical.

-ALL THE CODES MAY NOT BE AVAILABLE AT A TIME, BUT I WILL UPLOAD ALL CODES BY MID OCTOBER,2022.

 You guys can appriciate my work by following me on this github id.